How to split a group trip's expenses (and keep a running total)

 Settle once, on the net

 At the end of the trip you don't want forty separate transfers.
-Tab Tender keeps a running balance per person across all your tabs, so it nets everything down to who owes whom and how much.
+Tab Tender keeps a running balance per person across all your tabs, so it nets everything down to who owes whom and how much — folding together the tabs that different people covered into the smallest set of "A pays B" payments.
 Each person pays their net with a tap-to-pay Venmo, Cash App, or Zelle link — one transfer instead of a pile of them.

 A simple rule of thumb